+APPLICAN T INFO ORMATION

 Dr.

 Name of Rev.

-Applicant:
+Applicant: Mr.

 Miss Last First M.I.

 Mrs.

-Address of .
-Applican nt:
+Address of Applicar nt:

-TO THE REFERENCE PROVIDER:
+TO THE R EFERE NCE PROVIDE ER:

-Your comments will be given serious attention and will be regarded as confidential.
-Please mail this form directly to the Office of Admissions and Records, Luther Rice College and Seminary, 3038 Evans Mill Road, Lithonia, Georgia 30038.
-It can also be sent by FAX to 770-484-1155 or by email to Admissions@ LutherRice.edu.
+tial.
+Please Luther Rice mail this College n also be s form directly and Seminary, to the Office of Adm , 3038 Evans Mill Roa regarded as confiden- issions and Records, ad, Lithonia, Georgia mail to Admissions@

-DO NOT GIVE FORM BACK TO THE STUDENT.
-SUBMIT IT DIRECTLY TO THE LUTHER RICE ADMISSIONS OFFICE.
+TO THE STUDENT LUTHER RICE ADM

-- 1. How well do you know the applicant? [] casually [] fairly well - [] quite well How long? years. - 2.
-To the best of your knowledge, has the applicant made a personal profession of faith in Jesus Christ? [] Yes [] No [] Unknown - 3.
-To what extent has the applicant participated in the activities of the church?
+1. How well do you k now the applica ant? [] casually [] fairly well

+[] quite v well How long? years.

+2. To the bes the applicant made a personal profession of known

+3. To what ε extent ha s the applicant participated in the act civities of the church?

-^{4.} In your estimation, does the applicant exert a good influence on his/her peers?[] Yes [] No If not, please explain.
+4. In your es timation , does the applic cant exert a good influ ence on his/her peers?

+[] Yes [] No If not, please explain.

-- 5. Are you aware of any personality traits which hinder the applicant in relationships with others? [] Yes [] No If yes, please explain. - 6.
-Please comment on any special circumstances, home conditions, etc., which might prove helpful in considering the applicant's admission to Luther Rice. - 7.
-Please circle your recommendation of the applicant for admission to Luther Rice College and Seminary:
+5. Are you aware of any personality traits which ships with others? [] Yes [] No If yes, please explain. hinder the applicant in relation-

+6. Please comment on any special circumstance might prove helpful in considering the applicant

+7. Please circle your recommendation of the ap Rice College and Seminary: plicant for admission to Luther

-Highly recommended Recommended
+Highly recommended R ecommended

 Recommended with reservations Not Recommended

-Please indicate the reason(s) for this recon mmendation on a separate sheet.
+Please indicate the reason(s) for this recomn nendation on a separate sheet.

 Print Name: Date:

 Signature:

 Church: Position:

 Address:

 Street or P.O.
 Box

 City State Zip

 Web Address:

-Phone number where you can be reached from n 9 AM - 4 PM :
+Phone number where you can be reached from 9 AM - 4 PM :

 ()

 Email Address: